bimafahimna/Coral-Health-Identification-Model/README.md

 ## Dataset
 ### Collected from various source in the internet and taken by myself in Indonesia water.

-Dataset in this repository is already preprocessed before hand.
+Dataset in this repository is not uploaded due to the large size of dataset